hotrodorm/hotrod/hotrod-project/docs/docs-5/torcs/generic-execution-plan-samples.md

 ## DB2 Execution Plan

-DB2 does not offer any generic format for the execution plan.
-It saves the plan details into a database structure across
+DB2 does not offer a generic format to retrieve the execution plans.
+Instead, it saves the plan details into a database structure across several tables.
-several tables.

-This plan was retrieved using "db2-custom-2b" format, using a ad-hoc query to retrieve it:
+To visualize the plan in a simple way, Torcs uses custom logic to retrieve its details and to render it in tree form (using the "db2-custom-2b" format).
+An example of a DB2 plan using this format is shown below:

 ```txt
 RETURN